Iacopo454/Iacopo-Recipes/README.md

 The log in and sign up pages require the user to input username/password.

 * Profile:
-Will allow users to add their own recipes, as well as edit any recipes already submitted.
+Will allow users to add their own recipes once registered, as well as edit any recipes already submitted.

 ## User Stories